CESEL/RelationalGit/README.md

 0. Install free and awesome dotnet core 2
 1. Extract RelationalGit on a folder on your system
-2. Create a database (with whatever name you want) on your favorite RDBMS
+2. Create a database on your favorite RDBMS
 3. The Collation of your database should enforce case sensitivity.
 For example in SQL Server it could be Latin1_General_CS_AS.
-4. Introduce the connection string of your database to RelationGit
+4. Introduce the connection string of your database to RelationGit.
+You can do that by editing the appsettings.json file.

 # :star: Git Exctraction